Boston kicks off playoffs against Philadelphia

-LAST 10 GAMES: Celtics: , averaging 76ers: , averaging INJURIES: Celtics: Daniel Theis: day to day (foot), Jayson Tatum: day to day (ankle), Jaylen Brown: day to day (ankle), Romeo Langford: day to day (wrist), Kemba Walker: day to day (knee).
+INJURIES: Celtics: Vincent Poirier: day to day (left groin), Romeo Langford: day to day (wrist).

-76ers: Glenn Robinson III: day to day (hip), Ben Simmons: out for season (knee).
+76ers: Glenn Robinson III: out (oblique), Ben Simmons: out for season (knee).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.